The Wild One (roller coaster)

-The Wild One was a wooden roller coaster at Six Flags America in Prince George's County, Maryland.
+The Wild One is a decommissioned wooden roller coaster at Six Flags America in Prince George's County, Maryland.
 It features a 450° spiral helix and a series of bunny hills that produce a significant amount of air time.
 The wooden coaster was previously known as Giant Coaster when it was located at Paragon Park in Hull, Massachusetts.
 It operated there from 1917 to 1984.
 It is the oldest coaster in any Six Flags park.